Top 10 Players With the Most Red Cards in Football History (Ranked)

 A. If a team receives a total of five red cards during a game, the match is immediately forfeited, and the other team is awarded the win.

-Q. How many red cards Messi got?
+Q. How many red cards did Messi get?

 A. Lionel Messi has received 3 red cards.